Workshops folk and traditional dance with Elena

 • Introduction do dances of the folk ball (*)

-• Mixers: a selection of easy, intermediate and difficult mixers from different origins
+• Mixers: a selection of easy, intermediate and difficult mixers from different origins (see more at the end of this page)

 Couple dances